 NOTE: The Drivers and Utilities CD contains drivers that were installed during assembly of the computer.
-Use the Drivers and Utilities CD to load any required drivers.
+Use the Drivers and Utilities CD to load any required drivers, including the drivers required if your computer has a RAID controller.

 Reinstalling Windows XP